Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * Define who can administer the key
     * Useful for cross-account access of your KMS key

+!!! tip

+    * To share snapshots with another account you must specify `Decrypt` and `CreateGrant` permissions
+    * The `kms:ViaService` condition key can be used to limit key usage to specific AWS services
+    * Cryptographic erasure means removing the ability to decrypt data and can be achieved when using `imported key material` and deleting that key material
+    * You must use the `DeletelmportedKeyMaterial` API to remove the key material
+    * An` InvalidKeyId` exception when using SSM Parameter Store indicates the KMS key is not enabled

 #### Envelope Encryption

 * KMS Encrypt API call has a limit of 4 KB
 * If you want to encrypt >4 KB, we need to use Envelope Encryption
 * The main API that will help us is the `GenerateDataKey` API

+#### API & CLI

+Encrypt (aws kms encrypt):

+* Encrypts plaintext into ciphertext by using a KMS key
+* You can encrypt small amounts of arbitrary data, such as a personal identifier or database password, or other sensitive information
+* You can use the Encrypt operation to move encrypted data from one AWS region to another

+Decrypt (aws kms decrypt):

+* Decrypts ciphertext that was encrypted by an KMS key using any of the following operations:
+* Encrypt
+* GenerateDataKey
+* GenerateDataKeyPair
+* GenerateDataKeyWithoutPlaintext
+* GenerateDataKeyPairWithoutPlaintext

+Re-encrypt (aws kms re-encrypt):

+* Decrypts ciphertext and then re-encrypts it entirely within AWS KMS
+* You can use this operation to change the KMS key under which data is encrypted, such as when you manually rotate a KMS key or change the KMS key that protects a ciphertext
+* You can also use it to re-encrypt ciphertext under the same KMS key, such as to change the encryption context of a ciphertext

+Enable-key-rotation:

+* Enables automatic rotation of the key material for the specified symmetric KMS key
+* You cannot perform this operation on a KMS key in a different AWS account

+GenerateDataKey (aws kms generate-data-key):

+* Generates a unique symmetric data key
+* This operation returns a plaintext copy of the data key and a copy that is encrypted under a KMS key that you specify
+* You can use the plaintext key to encrypt your data outside of AWS KMS and store the encrypted data key with the encrypted data

+GenerateDataKeyWithoutPlaintext (generate-data-key-without-plaintext):

+* Generates a unique symmetric data key
+* This operation returns a data key that is encrypted under a KMS key that you specify
+* To request an asymmetric data key pair, use the GenerateDataKeyPair or GenerateDataKeyPairWithoutPlaintext operations

+#### Throttling and Caching

+* AWS KMS has two types of quotas:
+    * Resourcequotas
+    * Request quotas
+* If you exceed a resource limit, requests to create an additional resource of that type generate an LimitExceededException error message
+* Request quotas apply to API actions such as Encrypt, Decrypt, ReEncrypt, and GenerateDataKey
+* To prevent throttling, you can:
+    * Implement a backoff and retry strategy
+    * Request a service quota increase
+    * Implement data key caching
+* Data key caching stores data keys and related cryptographic material in a cache
+* Useful if your application:
+    * Can reuse data keys
+    * Generates numerous data keys
+    * Runs cryptographic operations that are unacceptably slow, expensive, limited, or resource-intensive
+* You can create a local cache using the AWS Encryption SDK and the `LocalCryptoMaterialsCache` feature

 #### Encryption SDK